dcbuild3r/blockchain-development-guide/README.md

 - **ethsign** - Sign Ethereum transactions from a local Keystore or hardware wallet.

 A cool innovation done by app tools was the hEVM which is an EVM implementation written in Haskell (a functional programming language) that allows to symbolically execute Solidity code and formally verify the results of the resulting bytecode (opcode operations).
 This feature was later adopted by Foundry, including many others that were first provided by Dapptools.

-**Truffle Suite**

-[Truffle Suite](https://trufflesuite.com/) is a suite of tools developed by Consensys to locally test smart contracts by deploying them on a local instance of the Ethereum blockchain, mocking user addresses using the Ganache library, writing tests using Truffle, and creating on-chain data pipelines for user interfaces using Drizzle.
-It was one of the first complete Ethereum developer tooling ecosystems that were released, but they’ve fallen out of favor in recent years as libraries like Hardhat overtook it.

 #### Design patterns